tensorflow/community/rfcs/20180626-tensor-forest.md

 ## Distributed version

 Since the trees are independent, for the distributed version, we would distribute the number of trees required to train evenly among all the available workers.
 For every tree, they would have two tf.resources available for training.

+## Differences from the latest contrib version

+- Simplified code with only limited subset of features (obviously, excluding all the experimental ones)
+- New estimator interface, support for new feature columns and losses

 ## Future Work